umd-lib/solrizer/docs/EDTFtoDateRange.md

 # EDTF to Date Range Translation

 This page documents by example the conversions between EDTF date and Solr [DateRange] values that the Solrizer [dates indexer] performs.

+This Markdown file is used directly by the
-These examples are taken from the [unit tests](../tests/indexers/test_dates.py) for the dates indexer.
+[unit tests](../tests/indexers/test_dates.py) for the dates indexer.
+To read this Markdown data, the unit tests use the [markdown-to-data] package.
+All the tables that have both an `EDTF` and `Solr DateRange` column are consider as data sources.
+Each row in the table is converted to a tuple that is passed to the unit test to check that the `EDTF` value gets converted to the expected `Solr DateRange`.

+Extra columns are ignored by the unit test.

 ## Supported